 If you wish to view the contents of this partition, you will have to first give this partition a Drive Letter, using Disk Management.
 Next open Folder Options and allow showing of hidden files, folders, and drives option, as well as protected operating system files.
 Once you have done this, open your File Explorer to view the partition and the files it contains.
 You may see files like bootmgr, BOOTNXT, BOOTSECT.bak and folders like Boot, Recovery, System Volume Information, $RECYCLE BIN, etc.

-Can I delete the System Reserved Partition
+Can I delete the System Reserved Partition in Windows 10

 At the beginning of the Windows setup, just before you select the location where you want to install Windows, press Shift+F10 to open a Command Prompt.
 Type diskpart to enter the Diskpart environment.
 Use select disk 0 and create partition primary to manually create a new partition.
 Continue with the Windows installation using this new partition as the setup location.